Mini-Munchman

-Mini-MunchMan is a handheld electronic game that was released in 1981 in the UK by the manufacturer Grandstand.
-The game is a rebadged version of Epoch-Man from Epoch.
+Mini-MunchMan is an LCD handheld electronic game that was released in 1981 in the UK by the manufacturer Grandstand.
+The game is a rebadged version of the Pac-Man clone Epoch-Man from Epoch.

 In some markets, such as Australia, the game was badged "Mini-Arcade".

 Overview

 Capitalising on the then-contemporary success of Namcos Pac-Man, the game was released in the same year as Grandstand's larger Munchman game and in the same yellow colour scheme (Conversely, Epoch Man is white).
 Mini-Munchman, however, is a pocket-sized device that includes additional features, such as a real-time clock, alarm, and stopwatch.
 The manufacturer later spawned a larger LCD version with greater screen area called Pocket Pac-Man.

 Hardware

-The game employs a low consumption LCD-based screen, allowing for a small form factor design incorporating alkaline button power cells.
+The game uses a low consumption LCD-based screen, allowing for a small form factor design incorporating alkaline button power cells.
 The game requires two LR-44 or equivalent cells.
 In-game objects are displayed on fixed, immovable LCD elements.
 The main score display, which doubles up as a date/time and stopwatch display, consists of a three-and-a-half-digit display and an extra small digit for tenths of a second, or lives remaining.